51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

-# Mission Editing Standard Operating Procedures
+# General Mission Editing SOPs

-This section covers a number of SOPs mission designers should employ around mission elements such as communications, navigation, and operational support.
-These SOPs are built around the airframes the 51st VFW currently supports: A-10C, AV-8B, F-14B, F-15E (soon), F-16C, F/A-18C, and various helicopter airframes.
+This section covers a number of standard operating procedures (SOPs) mission designers should employ around general mission elements such as communications, navigation, and operational support.
+These SOPs are built around the airframes the 51st VFW currently supports: A-10C, AH-64D, AJS37, AV-8B, F-14B, F-15E (soon), F-16C, F/A-18C, and other helicopter airframes.

 Missions should follow the SOPs where possible and practical to provide consistency across 51st VFW missions.
 That being said, mission designers may deviate from these guidelines